skywaLKer518/A-Recsys/README.md

 # A-RecSys : a Tensorflow Toolkit for Implicit Recommendation Tasks

 ## A-RecSys
 A-RecSys implements a set of implicit recommendation algorithms and is designed to be used in large scale recommendation settings.
-It extends traditional matrix factorization models and focuses on attribute embedding and applying sequence models.
+It extends traditional matrix factorization algorithms and focuses on attribute embedding and applying sequence models.

 Currently the models and features supported by A-RecSys include,